lsst-it/ittn-035/index.rst

 ..
 Do not include the document title (it's automatically added from metadata.yaml).
 Questions for Discussion
 ========================
-   1. Should Vera C. Rubin Observator (RubinObs) migrate from on-premise Jira to cloud Jira?
+   1. Should Vera C. Rubin Observatory migrate from on-premise Jira to cloud Jira?
    2. If Jira is moved to the cloud, should Crowd and Confluence migrate as well?
    3. Who are the group and individual stakeholders?